javinwittig/Financemanager/readme.md

 ## Account creation

-When you use it for the first time, you can crate a username and password which is locally storde in a json datei
+When you use it for the first time, you can crate a username and password which is locally stored in a json file that automatically gets created for you

 ## Add custom transaction

-You can add new income or expense with a date, amonut, category and custm description.
+You can add new income or expense with a date, amonut, category and custom description.

 ## Transaction date range

-Another Feature is the transaction Feature with a custom date range.
-A summory is also with total income, total expense and savings

-All transactions are ontinuously saved to finace_data.csv
+Another feature is transaction tracking with a custom date range, alongside a summary showing total income, total expenses, and savings.
+All transactions are continuously saved to finance_data.csv, which is automatically created for you

 ## Requirements